Bon - The Indigenous Religion of Tibet

 The well-known Mt.
 Kailash kora, circumambulating holy Lakes, kowtow, scattering Longda, hanging prayer flags, mani stones, butter sculptures, vajra knots, Tibetan writing, Gzi Beads, Tibetan Guozhuang dance, Thangka paintings, etc. are all derived from the ancient Xiangxiong culture.
 The ancient Xiangxiong had a tremendous impact on later generations of culture and religion.
 So now, you can still find traces of Xiangxiong from the culture, arts, religion, and other fields around the world, and it's also where Bon is from.

-There are basically two phases in the development of Bon: one is the pre-Buddhism phase, and the other one is the Post-Buddhism influence.
-The first phase refers to the unadulterated form of Bon, before the inroads of Buddhism influences.
+There are basically two phases in the development of Bon: one is the pre-Buddhism phase, and the other one is the post-Buddhism influence.
+The first phase refers to the unadulterated form of Bon before the inroads of Buddhist influences.
 The second phase started in the 8th century when Buddhism started to reach Tibet, and later, alongside the very revival of Buddhism in Tibet.
 At present, around 10 percent of Tibetans subscribe or follow Bon.

 Bon and Its Deities